Light-roasted African coffee with tasting notes of strawberry and honeycrisp apple.

 Coffee Growers: 12,000

 Region: Shores of Lake Kivu, eastern Democratic Republic of the Congo

-Details: This cooperative was established in a country that’s been torn apart by conflict and civil war.
-About 20 percent of the cooperative’s coffee farmers are women, many of them widows whose husbands died at war or drown while trying to smuggle coffee across Lake Kivu.
-To help address this issue, SOPACDI pays more per pound to its female members.
+Details: This cooperative was established in a country torn apart by conflict and civil war.
+About 20 percent of the cooperative’s coffee farmers are women, many of them widows whose husbands died at war or drown trying to smuggle coffee across Lake Kivu so that they could sell it for a decent price.